Skip to main content

 git switch

-If your HEAD is currently set to the master branch, running git reset 8e3f6r5 will point the master to "9e5e6a4".
+If your HEAD is currently set to the main branch, running git reset 8e3f6r5 will point the main to "9e5e6a4".
 Checkout on the other hand, changes the head itself.

 Difference between git checkout and git restore